bscw21027/calculator/README.md

 - The project structure and code organization are inspired by best practices for Python projects.

 # Contact
-If you have any questions, suggestions, or issues, please feel free to contact the project maintainer at bscw@itu.edu.pk
+If you have any questions, suggestions, or issues, please feel free to contact the project maintainer at bsce21027@itu.edu.pk

-Happy calculating!